Minding the gap: GW190521 as a straddling binary: Straddling the gap

-The analysis of GW190521's component masses presented in~\citet{GW190521,GW190521:implications} utilized uninformative priors.
-In particular, their analysis presumes that the distribution of BH masses is uniform in detector-frame component masses $m_1(1+z)$ and $m_2(1+z)$, and uniform in luminosity-distance-volume (i.e., $p(d_L) \propto d_L^2$).
-The chosen prior ranges are such that the likelihood is contained entirely within the prior bounds. \citet{GW190521:implications} infers the posterior distribution under these priors, using three different waveform choices: NRSurd7q4~\citep{2019PhRvR...1c3015V}, IMRPhenomPv3HM~\citep{1995PhRvL..74.3515B,2005PhRvD..71l4004B,2001PhLB..513..147D,2009PhRvD..79j4023A,2014LRR....17....2B,2020PhRvD.101b4056K}, and SEOBNRv4PHM~\citep{1999PhRvD..59h4006B,2000PhRvD..62f4015B,2020arXiv200409442O}.
-We show the $m_1$ posterior from this analysis, using the NRSurd7q4 waveform, as the dashed curve in the left panel of Fig.~\ref{fig:m1-posts}.
+In this section, we reanalyze the component masses of GW190521 with priors informed by the population of BBHs inferred from LIGO/Virgo's first two observing runs~\citep{o2pop}.
+We compare these results to the analysis of GW190521 presented in~\citet{GW190521,GW190521:implications}, which utilized broad, uninformative priors on the component masses.
+In particular, the priors of~\citet{GW190521,GW190521:implications} presume that the distribution of BH masses is uniform in detector-frame component masses $m_1(1+z)$ and $m_2(1+z)$, and uniform in luminosity-distance-volume ($p(d_L) \propto d_L^2$).
+The chosen prior ranges are such that the likelihood is contained entirely within the prior bounds.
+For the remainder of this work, we employ a slightly different choice of ``uninformative" prior compared to ~\citet{GW190521:implications}.
+We define the uninformative prior to be flat in \emph{source}-frame masses $m_1$ and $m_2$, and uniform in comoving volume and source-frame time, $p(z) \propto dV_c/dz (1+z)^{-1}$ (see Eq.~C1 in~\citealp{o2pop}).
+For concreteness, we take prior bounds of $5\,\msun < m_2 < m_1 < 200\,\msun$.
+Because our uninformative prior is flat over source-frame masses, the resulting posterior is proportional to the marginal likelihood.

-For the remainder of this work, we reweight the posterior samples from~\citet{GW190521:implications} to a slightly different choice of uninformative prior.
-Instead of uniform in detector-frame component masses, we pick uniform in source-frame component masses, and instead of uniform in $d_L^3$, we take uniform in comoving volume and source-frame time, $p(z) \propto dV_c/dz (1+z)^{-1}$ (see Eq.~C1 in Ref.~\citep{o2pop}).
-The posterior on $m_1$ under this slightly modified prior is shown as the solid curves in the left panel of Fig.~\ref{fig:m1-posts}; this new uninformative prior implies a slight shift in the source-frame $m_1$ compared to the prior of~\citet{GW190521:implications}.
-The joint posterior over $m_1$ and $m_2$ under this new uninformative prior is shown as the purple contours of Fig.~\ref{fig:m1m2joint}.
-Because our uninformative prior is flat over source-frame $m_1$ and $m_2$, comoving volume, and source-frame time, the resulting posterior over these parameters is proportional to the marginal likelihood.

-Under this uninformative prior, the probability that $m_1 > 120 \ \msun$ is \result{1.7\%} for the ``preferred" NRSurd7q4 waveform model, and \result{$< 0.002\%$} for $m_1 < 45\,\msun$.
-The posterior under the uninformative prior therefore favors that $m_1$ sits squarely in the mass gap.
-Moreover, under this prior, $m_2 > 45\,\msun$ at \result{97.4\%} credibility, which would place $m_2$ in the mass gap as well.
-Theoretical predictions disfavor double-mass-gap systems by a factor of $\gtrsim 1000$, making it reasonable to consider an alternative, population-informed prior on $m_2$.
-In fact, we find that the Bayes factor between the flat $(m_1,m_2)$ prior and this alternative prior is only $\sim \result{7}$ (see the Appendix), which is easily overcome by the prior odds disfavoring double-mass-gap systems.
-In the following we explore how imposing a population-informed prior on the secondary mass affects not only the $m_2$ posterior, but also the primary mass posterior of GW190521.